ACADEMY AT SOAR FAQ

 How are parents and professionals working with the students involved in the program?

 We work to include parents, educational consultants, and therapists in the progress students are making.
-We will provide updates throughout the program and will send students home with a Transition plan and Achievement report.
-Students may also communicate with Therapists and Psychologists as the program allows.
+We will provide updates throughout the school year and will send students home with an Achievement report.
+Students may also communicate with Therapists and Psychologists as the school year allows.

 At the end of the school year, we invite parents to join us in celebrating the success of each student.
-This weekend will include seminars, conferences with staff and teachers, and student Journey presentations.
-The weekend will conclude with a banquet.
-This weekend is crucial to the success of your child’s transition home, and will help you develop an action plan for the future.
+This week will include seminars, conferences with staff and teachers, and student Journey presentations.
+This week is crucial to the success of your child’s transition home, and will help you develop an action plan for the future.
+The week will conclude with a banquet and graduation.

 Who are your staff?
 How many staff work with my student?